 The Experimental Traffic Order (ETO) making the 20mph limit took effect on 13 November 2020 and the limit will come into force in each road when the boundary speed limit signs and the repeater 20mph roundel road markings we are using are laid.
 All the signs and markings should be in place by the end of January 2021.

-The 20mph ETO invites comments and representations on the new limit so there is plenty of time to give your views – up until the end of August 2021 in fact.
-Please send any comments or observations you may have to email@example.com .
+The 20mph ETO invites comments and representations on the new limit so there is plenty of time to give your views – up until the 1 October 2021.
+Please send any comments or observations you may have to firstname.lastname@example.org .

 We will review all comments received before deciding whether to make the new speed limit permanent, amend it or remove it.